Armenia Resident Representative Site

 News — Highlights

-Presentation on “Caucasus and Central Asia: Regional Economic Outlook for Armenia” by Teresa Daban Sanchez, IMF Resident Representative in Armenia
+Presentation on "Global Economic Outlook and Policy Challenges for Armenia" by Teresa Daban Sanchez, IMF Resident Representative in Armenia

 Armenia and the IMF